simmundi/trurl/docs/navigating_model.md

 ## Basic operations: iteration, chunks and selectors

 Selector (an interface)
-: Selector is a full description of a set of entities to process, grouped into `Chunk`s.
+: Selector describes a set of entities, grouped into `Chunk`s.
 The grouping suggests affinity between entities sharing one chunk, clients of the `Selector`s should use chunks as units for scatter/gather-type scenarios.
 Selector does not contain (or even need to know about) actual entities, only their identifiers.